 Applicant meets with city planners and other applicable city staff to discuss the project's details, processes, and neighborhood meeting requirements.
 A Pre-Application (PA) meeting request can be submitted online 24/7.
 No appointment necessary.
 Upload documents to assist staff in evaluating your project and preparing the best information to present at the pre-application meeting.

-Once you have submitted your pre-application request, you will be contacted typically within forty-eight (48) hours to schedule your pre-application meeting.
+Once you have submitted your pre-application request, you will be contacted typically within five (5) working days to schedule your pre-application meeting.
 This meeting provides a more complete understanding of the size, scope, and feasibility of the request.
 The pre-application meeting is typically a 1/2 to 1-hour meeting in which the applicant meets with an assigned city planner and other applicable staff to discuss the project request.

 Applicant shall conduct a neighborhood meeting prior to submitting the application (within six (6) months of the application date) for comprehensive plan amendments, annexations, rezones, variances, conditional uses, zoning ordinance amendments, and subdivisions.

 The neighborhood meeting involves mailing of a written notice to all property owners or purchasers of record owning property within the required radius of the exterior boundary of the subject property in accordance with Eagle City Code Section 8-7-8(B).
 The neighborhood meeting written notice shall be provided by mail a minimum of fifteen (15) calendar days prior to the scheduled neighborhood meeting.
 The purpose of the meeting is for the applicant to provide project information to all parties, collect comments, and answer questions.

 Application Submittal Meeting

 The formal submittal process can only begin after the pre-application meeting has occurred (if applicable) and any required neighborhood meeting has been completed.
 Formal application submittals must be done during an "Application Submittal Meeting" and WILL NOT be accepted over the counter.